dplesh/yad2clipboard/readme.md

 ## Requirements
 Windows

 Python 3.9

 Python modules:
 ```
 pyperclip
 selenium
 ```
-To run headless selenium the module uses Firefox driver and Firefox binary (Chrome is currently unable run headless) Make sure after you install the Gecko (Firefox) driver you add it's directory to system path (on windows).
+To run headless selenium the module uses Firefox driver and Firefox binary (Chrome is currently unable run headless).

+Make sure after you install the Gecko (Firefox) driver you add it's directory to system path (on windows).
 Default installation directory is `C:\Program Files (x86)\Mozilla\GeckoDriver`

 As for the Firefox binary, the module expects it to be at the default installation directory of `C:\Program Files\Mozilla Firefox\firefox.exe`